libp2p/js-libp2p/doc/CONFIGURATION.md

      * multiaddr for the given peer.
      *
      * This is called by the dialer.connectToPeer implementation after it has
-     * resolved the peer's addrs, and prior to dialling each.
+     * resolved the peer's addresses, and prior to dialling each.
      *
      * Return true to prevent dialing the passed peer on the passed multiaddr.
      */